 The CMHSP shall ensure they are within the established guidelines and requirements for completing Supports Intensity Scale (SIS) Assessments as specified by the MDHHS and the target completion date relative to the end date of the appropriate three-year cycle (FY18 is the start of a new three-year cycle).

-The CMHSP shall utilize standardized assessment tools, including the Level Of Care Utilization System (LOCUS) Supports Intensity Scale (SIS), Child and Adolescent Functional Assessment Scale (CAFAS)/Preschool and Early Childhood Functional Assessment Scale (PECFAS) as described in the MDHHS PIHP FY2018 Contract Part II(A) Section 7.7.3 effective October1.
+5. The CMHSP shall utilize MDHHS-required standardized assessment tools, including the Level Of Care Utilization System (LOCUS), Supports Intensity Scale (SIS), Child and Adolescent Functional Assessment Scale (CAFAS)/Preschool and Early Childhood Functional Assessment Scale (PECFAS) as described in the MDHHS PIHP FY2019 Contract Part II(A) Section 7.7.3 effective October1.

 5. The CMHSP will, upon request, furnish documentation evidencing accreditation by one of the following accrediting bodies as requested (check one):